shipzkun/agsao/README.md

 As this runs purely client-side (i.e., in browser), it won't log the generated passphrases in a remote server.
 The only remote request it does is when loading wordlists; after that, no HTTP requests will be performed.

 The library is coded in vanilla JS (i.e., no jQuery, lodash, or other JS frameworks).

 This is intended to run inside modern browsers.
 The following modern JS features are used:
 - async/await
 - Promises
 - for...in
 - for...of
 - JS classes
 - JS private class features
 - anonymous functions

-I personally tested this in latest versions of Firefox and MS Edge.
+I personally tested this in latest versions of Firefox, Safari, and MS Edge.
 Feel free to test in other browsers.
 This might also help: https://caniuse.com/.

 It might run in nodeJS or other non-browser contexts.
 Since I had no need for those, I haven't tested this in those contexts.
 Again, feel free to test.